Continuing Professional Development

 Disaster in the Boardroom: Six Dysfunctions Everyone Should Understand

 When companies experience major scandals and downfalls, it often reveals that their boards have failed in their fiduciary duties.
 Despite the frequency of corporate scandals around the world, little to no changes are made to the systems of corporate governance.
-During this webinar, Randall S. Peterson, Professor of Organizational Behaviour at London Business School, will explore the common attributes of scandals, such as lack of independence from management, missing key voices, cultural amplification, diffusion of responsibility, rule-bound cultures, and groupthink as covered in his latest book with Gerry Brown, chairman of private equity house Novaquest Capital.
+During this webinar, Randall S. Peterson, Professor of Organizational Behaviour at London Business School, explores the common attributes of scandals, such as lack of independence from management, missing key voices, cultural amplification, diffusion of responsibility, rule-bound cultures, and groupthink as covered in his latest book with Gerry Brown, chairman of private equity house Novaquest Capital.

 Ever-evolving ESG: Oil and Gas and Beyond!

 ESG considerations in corporate governance and the finance/investment industries have gained significant traction.
 It’s no longer an emerging issue or a trend, but is here to say and will become an even greater focus in the future.
 There is now a growing consensus among executives and investment professionals that ESG programs create shareholder value, both long-term and short-term.
-This session will provide an in-depth overview of ESG issues for corporate governance professionals and provide insights about tackling ESG issues in corporate governance programs.
+This session provides an in-depth overview of ESG issues for corporate governance professionals and provide insights about tackling ESG issues in corporate governance programs.

 The Role of the Board in Overseeing Culture

-In this session, “The Role of the Board in Overseeing Culture,” led by Mary Larson, a Partner at MNP’s Montreal Office and National Strategy Practice Leader.
+Led by Mary Larson, a Partner at MNP’s Montreal Office and National Strategy Practice Leader.
 With her extensive experience in leading global strategic executive roles at international companies and partnerships in top-tier consulting firms, Mary brings a wealth of knowledge in strategy, sustainability, and organizational culture.
 Her focus on sustainability over the past two decades has led to a national leadership role in ESG, particularly emphasizing the “Social.”

 Board Composition and Director Selection: Moving Beyond the Skills Matrix

 In this session, Dr. William Holmes shares his extensive knowledge and expertise on board composition and director selection and provides insights on how companies can move beyond the traditional matrix approach to create more diverse, effective, and innovative boards.
 With his impressive academic background and wealth of corporate experience, Dr. Holmes is the perfect resource to help companies elevate their governance practices and drive better business outcomes.
-Don’t miss this opportunity to learn from one of Canada’s most respected experts in corporate governance.

 A copy of the presentation is available for download